kashi618/Atlas-of-Thoughts/2) University/Year 2/S2 Data Communications/Notes/Data Communications - 2024_2025.md

 **Explain the characteristics of a digital signal in terms of harmonics and state its Absolute Bandwidth.
 In your answer, explain the impact on the signal’s harmonics, and the effect this has on the shape of the pulses as the signal is passed through the coaxial cable.
 (10 marks)**
 - For a digital signal, it has an infinite number of harmonics.
 - Absolute bandwidth refers to the total width of the spectrum of the signal, which in this case, is also infinite.
 - For the signal's harmonics, it is a finite number.
 This means that you loose harmonics beyond 50Mhz, which decreases the clarity of the perceived pulse.
+This means that the pulse will lose their sharp edges, becoming more round and unreadable.

 ### C)
 **The following table, Table 1, shows different data rates associated with a digital signal passing through the coaxial cable and the corresponding number of surviving harmonics.
 Analyze the table and explain the effects on the received signal at various data rates.
 In your answer, explain if it is realistic to attempt to transmit data at a rate of 10 Mbps.
 (10 marks)**